2021 Strategic Plan

 - Continuation of the administrator’s round table, which gathers administrators from several schools to discuss trends, challenges, and best practices in private Christian schools.

-GOAL 1: Identify and implement enhancement to the school’s culture and operations.
+Identify and implement enhancement to the school’s culture and operations.

 - Plus Portals: Customized to be all inclusive with relevant and up-to-date parent resources in regards to student’s in-class experiences.